Australia, Indonesia sign letters of intent on digital diplomacy and trilateral cooperation

-Letters of Intent on Digital Diplomacy and Trilateral Cooperation were signed by Australia and Indonesia in Jakarta on 8 January 2020, the Australian Embassy in Indonesia has advised.
+Letters of intent on digital diplomacy and trilateral cooperation in the Indo-Pacific region were signed by Australia and Indonesia in Jakarta on 8 January 2020, the Australian Embassy in Indonesia has advised.

 “The Letter of Intent on Digital Cooperation builds on the outcomes of the Regional Conference of Digital Diplomacy that was held by the Indonesian Ministry of Foreign Affairs in Jakarta in September 2019,” and “is the first step to expanding cooperation between Australia and the recently launched Indonesian Agency for International Development,” a media release states.
 At present, twelve social media accounts and four websites are collectively operated by the Australian Embassy in Jakarta and Consulates-General in Surabaya, Denpasar and Makassar.

-“The Letter of Intent provides an opportunity to deepen cooperation between Australia and Indonesia’s vibrant digital sectors,” said Australian Chargé d’Affaires to Indonesia and signatory on the Letters, Allaster Cox.
-“We want to share our knowledge of how to use digital tools to strengthen our diplomacy and learn from Indonesia’s experiences.
+“This move provides an opportunity to deepen cooperation between Australia and Indonesia’s vibrant digital sectors,” said Australian Chargé d’Affaires to Indonesia and signatory on the Letters, Allaster Cox.
+“We want to share our knowledge of how to use digital tools to strengthen our diplomacy and also learn from Indonesia’s experiences.

 “Indonesia can play a constructive role in the Indo-Pacific, sharing valuable lessons of its development trajectory and poverty reduction with others in the region, and we look forward to deepening our partnership on these issues through this Letter of Intent.”